vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Symbols of Masculinity. in: Tikkanen, Bertil & Albion M. Butters \(edṣ\),

-‘Pūrvāparapraj˜

-nābhinandanam’, East and West, Past and Present:
+‘Pūrvāparaprajñābhinandanam’, East and West, Past and Present:

 Indological and Other Essays in Honour of Klaus Karttuneṇ Helsinki.
 Studia Orientalia 110. pp. 21–37. \[29\]